 How to create a client invoice

 Creating an invoice is as easy as pushing the power button in a Tesla when you know what to do.
-There are many templates out there that require lot of time to edit to make a single invoice.
-However, service providers like paystubsnow provide easy and fast online access to creating an invoice.
+There are many templates out there that require a lot of time to edit to make a single invoice.
+However, service providers like Paystubsnow provide easy and fast online access to creating an invoice.

 FAQ: What does invoicing mean